 Frozen shoulder occurs when the connective tissue surrounding the shoulder joint becomes inflamed and stiff, leading to restricted movement.
-This condition progresses in stages, starting with pain and eventually resulting in a “frozen” state where movement is almost impossible.
+This condition progresses in stages, starting with pain and eventually resulting in a “frozen” state where movement is almost impossible and sometimes your hear a sound of clicking while you move your shoulder.

 Understanding the Anatomy of the Shoulder